 Joey holds a Bachelor’s of Science in Computer Science and Mathematics from Jacksonville State University, and an MBA from the University of Alabama, Huntsville.
 He also maintains CISM®, CISSP®, and C|EH™ Cybersecurity certifications from ISACA®, (ISC)2®, and EC-Council.

 Rick began his career as a software engineer in Houston, Texas for Ferranti International Controls developing Energy Management Systems and SCADA systems for large electrical utility companies.
 Mr. Powers joined the telecommunications giant MCI, leading software and database teams in various software projects and managing corporate IT/Telecommunications projects in excess of $15M.
 He joined SPARTA Inc. in 2002 leading Modeling and Simulation software teams, most notably the Missile Defense Space Warning Tool (MDST) Software organization on the JRDC.
-Rick transitioned from SPARTA to Davidson Technologies Inc. in 2011 and soon began leading a Davidson team working on the JRDC.
-Mr. Powers manages the Davidson efforts on the JRDC as well as being responsible for the development and implementation of business growth plans in the Western Operations.
+Rick transitioned from SPARTA to Davidson Technologies Inc. in 2011 and soon began leading Davidson’s JRDC Program.
+Mr. Powers leads the Davidson efforts on several high-profile programs as well as being responsible for the development and implementation of business growth plans in the Western Operations.

 Kim Hill, Vice President Accounting/Comptroller, is responsible for the overall accounting operations of the company.
 Kim’s role includes ensuring the company is in compliance with generally accepted accounting principles, DCAA and IRS regulations, and ensuring the current ERP system and internal control structure are both efficient and effective.
 She also represents the Company in relationships with various US Government agencies, external auditors and banking institutions.
 Kim manages and oversees the daily operations of all accounting matters of the company including cash management, timekeeping, payroll, accounts payable, accounts receivable and financial statement preparation.